Thomas Patch

-Thomas Patch (13 March 1725 – 30 April 1782) was an English painter, printmaker in etching, physiognomist and art historian.
+Thomas Patch (13 March 1725 – 30 April 1782) was an English painter, printmaker, physiognomist and historian.
 He made a living from painting views of Florence and Tivoli and appears to have sold a number of painted caricature groups to members of the Anglo-Florentine community and to young British men on the Grand Tour.
 The largest collection of his paintings and prints is in the Lewis Walpole Library in Farmington, Connecticut.

 Biography

 Patch was born in Exeter in 1725.
 He was the son of a distinguished doctor and was expected to become an apothecary.
 He had not completed his medical studies when he journeyed to Rome in 1747 with Richard Dalton, who was to become the librarian to George III.
 In Rome he met Joshua Reynolds who was, at the time, producing a number of Caricature groups.
 Initially he worked for Joseph Vernet, creating landscapes of Tivoli and pastiches of Vernet's work.

 In 1755, he was banished from Rome by the Tribunale della Santa Inquisizione, apparently for homosexual indiscretions.
 He fled to Florence where he remained for the rest of his life.
 He was assisted by his friendship with Sir Horace Mann, who was the British envoy and a point of contact with British tourists arriving in Florence.

 In Florence, he completed a detailed study of human physiognomy which, to his great sadness, was stolen and burnt.
 Despite this there remains some evidence of his work in this field.
 In 1768 and 1769 he speedily produced a number of prints, some of which have been used to identify some of the figures in the twenty or so painted caricature groups he produced during the 1760s and early 1770s.
 These canvases are his best known works, though the sitters have been frequently misidentified.

 In addition, Patch was amongst the first artists to study early Italian art seriously and he published series of prints that reproduce of work by Giotto, Masaccio, Ghiberti and Fra Bartolommeo.
 He may well have intended to produce many more.
 The volume about Fra Bartolommeo, published in 1772, was inscribed, The life of Frá Bartolommeo della Porta, a Tuscan painter, with his works, engraved from the original pictures, dedicated, to the Honourable Horace Walpole, an Intelligent Promoter of the fine Arts, by his most Obedient and most humble Servant Thomas Patch.
 Walpole, a relation of Horace Mann, the Prime Minister and a major art collector was an obvious and useful contact.

 In addition, Patch, like many other expatriates, supplemented his income by supplying works of art for Grand Tourists.
 The most famous work with which he has been associated is a sculpture by Giambologna.